neurotech/node-edumate/README.md

 ## Tests

-Tests can be run with `npm test` in the module's directory.
+Tests can be run with `npm test` or `yarn test` in the module's directory.

-If you haven't set your environment variables yet, you can run the tests by supplying them via the command line:
+If you haven't set your environment variables yet, you can run the tests by supplying them via the command line, i.e.:

 `EDUMATE_HOST=value EDUMATE_PORT=value EDUMATE_PATH=value EDUMATE_USERNAME=value EDUMATE_PASSWORD=value npm test`

----

-## < 4.0.0 API

-Legacy API docs available [here](https://github.com/neurotech/node-edumate/blob/master/LEGACY.md).